The Importance of Control Activities for Your Enterprise Risk Management

 Risk management protocols are proof of a company’s current operational status and its commitment to effective risk management and compliance.
 Consequently, regulators and stakeholders are increasing their scrutiny of these protocols.
 How can you sustain the life of your organization under such pressure?

 There’s a common perception that these protocols — policies, procedures and processes — are only static reference materials.
-This underestimates ERM’s importance for organizational health as these protocols actually ensure that an organization’s risk responses are carried out.
+This underestimates enterprise risk management’s importance for organizational health as these protocols actually ensure that an organization’s risk responses are carried out.

 Understanding the Nuances